F-Stack/f-stack/dpdk/doc/guides/prog_guide/event_ethernet_rx_adapter.rst

 is applicable when the adapter uses a service core function.
-The application has to enable Rx queue interrupts when configuring the ethernet device using the ``rte_eth_dev_configure()`` function and then use a servicing_weight of zero when addding the Rx queue to the adapter.
+The application has to enable Rx queue interrupts when configuring the ethernet device using the ``rte_eth_dev_configure()`` function and then use a servicing_weight of zero when adding the Rx queue to the adapter.

 The adapter creates a thread blocked on the interrupt, on an interrupt this thread enqueues the port id and the queue id to a ring buffer.
 The adapter